prisma/prisma1/README.md

 #### 5. Explore the API in a Playground

-Run the following command to open a [GraphQL Playground](https://github.com/graphcool/graphql-playground/releases) and start sending queries and mutation:
+Run the following command to open a [GraphQL Playground](https://github.com/graphcool/graphql-playground/releases) and start sending queries and mutations:

 ```bash
 prisma playground